-The V&T Railway long line 2020 season, running from Carson City to Virginia City, has been unfortunately cancelled due to COVID-19 to ensure the safety of our patrons.
+The V&T Railway long line 2020 season, running from Carson City to Virginia City, and the Polar Express has been unfortunately cancelled due to COVID-19 to ensure the safety of our patrons.
 See vtrailway.com for more details.
-We hope to see you for the Polar Express.

 The short line, which boards in Virginia City, will have a separate schedule that is still pending: virginiatruckee.com/